5 Genius Tricks To Combat Bad Breath

 Read also: How Diabetes Affects The Digestive System

-- The mixture of lemon and salt disinfects and moisturizes the area.
+- Gargling with lemon and salt disinfects and moisturizes the area.

 - Fennel helps keep the tongue and gums healthy.